Demolition of Praja Vedika built by Chandrababu Naidu begins

 Praja Vedika built by Naidu to be demolished: Jagan Mohan Reddy

 To bring down the structure were made during a two-day meeting of district collectors and superintendents of police at the premises.
 Reddy on Monday declared that all the buildings that came up on the banks of Krishna river were illegal and unauthorised constructions.
-He said these would be demolished one after the other starting Wednesday.
+He said these would be demolished one after the other starting on Wednesday.

 The entire government machinery, right from the CM, is conducting its meeting in an illegal building.
 Knowing that it is illegal, we are conducting the meeting here, he noted.